Skip to content

 Nyabarongo River;

-Nyabarongo River is the longest river in Rwanda stretching for about 297 kilometers (184 miles) feeding in different lakes and swamps creating an expansive wetland which is home to numerous wildlife species.
+Nyabarongo River is the longest river in Rwanda stretching for about 297 kilometers (184 miles) feeding in different lakes and swamps creating an expansive wetland that is home to numerous wildlife species.

 A boat tour through this vast wetland offers you an opportunity to spot different bird species such as the white-winged scrub warbler, white-collared olive back, papyrus yellow warbler, grey crowned cranes, papyrus canary, northern brown-throated papyrus gonolek, among others.
-You also sight different reptiles and amphibians such as the water turtles, monitor lizards, sitatunga, crocodiles, among others.
+You also see different reptiles and amphibians such as water turtles, monitor lizards, sitatunga, and crocodiles, among others.

 Back To Top